 many others derived from testamentary orders.
 Part of them were destined to

-cover the expenses derived from the burials of the Brotherhoods; thus D.
+cover the expenses derived from the burials of the Brotherhoods; thus Mr.

 Mariano Ruiz-Funes in his 1916 work Customary law and popular economy of the